AlexCC93/readthedocs_test/docs/source/Nodes.rst

 3. Listing all nodes
 ~~~~~~~~~~~~~~~~~~~~

-To list all available nodes, :ref:`open a new terminal<1.
-Running a node>` and execute:
+To list all available nodes, :ref:`open a new terminal<_installation/Opening a new terminal>` and execute:

 .. code-block:: console